Jesus on [Same-Sex] Marriage

 There is no consensus as to what the purpose of marriage is.
 But whatever its purpose, it is political.
 Private friendships, romances, sexual partners, economic alliances, housemates and other relationships are sometimes subject to legal agreements of lease and contract.
 But more often they are informal and mutually beneficial arrangements.
 Marriage is all these relationships made public and explicit.
 It benefits from social recognition and acceptance in return for public accountability in ways that previously private (and often implicit) vows of commitment that create new families do not.

-Marriage is how society — or its body of political representatives — controls the reproduction of society: who can legitimately rear children and inherit property.
+Marriage is how society — or its body of political representatives — controls its reproduction: who can legitimately rear children and inherit property.
 The state traditionally subsidizes favourable families and de-legitimizes (and sometimes criminalizes) unfavourable forms based on age, ethnicity, gender, consanguinity, number of spouses, or whatever other criteria creeps into the imagination of the masses and our masters as constituting a proper or “natural” union.

 The twentieth century saw the end of so-called miscegenation laws; laws which were the result of a confused project to restrict the reproduction of American society based on ethnicity and skin color.
 For those who see through the distorted logic of racism, there remains no comprehensible reason to exclude families from social recognition based on arbitrary notions of “race” that too often grab hold of humanity’s haunted mind.
 Likewise it is no easy task for many of us to understand those who currently wish to restrict marriage based on gender.